GeoJSON to GPX

 - Naming matters.
 Garmin Connect and most consumer apps display the

-[lng, lat]only, the<ele>tag is omitted.
-Some devices then show altitude as zero — paste through a tool likegdalfirst if you need elevation from a DEM. - Timestamps come from
+[lon, lat]only, the<ele>tag is omitted and some devices show altitude as zero.
+Enrich from a DEM first if you need it. - Timestamps come from

-key: valueline inside<desc>.
-Most apps render this on tap; some show only the first line.
+<desc>.
+Anything outside the GPX vocabulary becomes akey: valueline there.
+Most apps render it on tap; some show only the first line.

 Troubleshooting

-Your GeoJSON parsed cleanly but contained no Point or LineString geometries — likely all null geometries or unsupported types like raw GeometryCollection with no children.
+Your GeoJSON parsed cleanly but held no convertible geometries — likely all null geometries or unsupported types.
 Run the Validator first to confirm the structure.

 Garmin Connect won't import the file.